smatechnologies/ibm-i-agent-docs/docs/commands-utilities/translation-tables.md

 used to test a proposed user-defined translation table in a test LSAM environment before that translation table is used in a live production environment.
-This section offers some details about how the LSAM [translation table]{.ul} testing utilities will behave, specific to the task of developing user-defined translation tables.
+This section offers some details about how the LSAM [translation table] testing utilities will behave, specific to the task of developing user-defined translation tables.

 ##### Creating User-defined Translation Tables